erichuang27/gameOfLife/README.md

 ## How to Use

+Left click to add cell, Right Click to Remove cell, Space to iterate

    For a single-configuration generator (typically the case on Linux and macOS):

     cmake -S . -B build -DCMAKE_BUILD_TYPE=Release